Key-Roh/Key-Roh.github.io/publications.md

 - Noh, Song-San, and Gi-Woo Roh.
 “The Political Logic of Book Publication Events: Political Funding and Lobbying in South Korea.” *Working Paper, In Progress*.

-- Roh, Gi-Woo.
-“Voter Bias and Youth Representation: The Role of Prejudice and Age Discrimination.” *Under Review*.

 <br>